redis/docs/content/embeds/rs-upgrade-paths.md

 <span title="Check mark icon">&#x2705;</span> Supported – You can upgrade directly from the current cluster version.

-<span title="X icon">:x:</span> Not supported – You can upgrade directly from the current cluster version.
+<span title="X icon">:x:</span> Not supported – You cannot upgrade directly from the current cluster version.

 | Current cluster version | Upgrade to 6.2.x | Upgrade to 6.4.x | Upgrade to 7.2.x | Upgrade to 7.4.x |
 |:-----------------------:|:----------------:|:----------------:|:----------------:|:----------------:|